-If you’re summarizing lots of articles as part of your own work, it’s often a good idea to use a plagiarism checker to double-check that your text is completely original and properly cited.
+If you’re summarizing many articles as part of your own work, it may be a good idea to use a plagiarism checker to double-check that your text is completely original and properly cited.
 Just be sure to use one that’s safe and reliable.

 Frequently asked questions about summarizing

 A summary is a short overview of the main points of an article or other source, written entirely in your own words.